 The Caltech VLBI Analysis Programs are a set of programs for the planning and analysis of continuum VLBI observations.
 These programs are available for VAX/VMS, Sun UNIX, and Convex UNIX.
 A summary of the major programs can be found in the Bulletin of the American Astronomical Society, volume 23, page 991, 1991.
-Shepherd, Pearson, & Taylor (1994) describe the important new program difmap, which can now handle multi-channel data in FITS format.
-Section 25.1 gives instructions on how to obtain the Caltech VLBI software, along with its substantial on-line internal documentation.
+Shepherd, Pearson, & Taylor (1994) describe the important program DIFMAP, which can now handle multi-channel data in FITS format.
+Section 25.1 gives contact information.